NashiekhaWillock/NashiekhaWillock/README.md

 ## <strong>🛠️ What I'm Working on</strong>
 ### 🤖 Trading Bot Project

-📈 Description: As a dedicated junior software engineer, I'm developing a trading bot that integrates sophisticated algorithms and artificial intelligence capabilities.
+📈 Description: As a dedicated software engineer, I'm developing a trading bot that integrates sophisticated algorithms and artificial intelligence capabilities.
 The project encompasses a robust backend, powered by Flask and Python, seamlessly integrating with the Alpaca Trading API for real-time market data access and precise trade execution.
 MongoDB efficiently manages ticker prices, laying the groundwork for in-depth historical data analysis and strategy optimization.

 🔧 Tech Stack: